teknoma104/week12homework/README.md

    * price
    * stock_quantity

+### NPM Packages Required

+The following NPM packages are needed for this app to run properly:

+    * MySQL
+    * Inquirer

 ### App Functionality Explained

 * The products table is already populated with 10 rows of randomly generated data for each of the data fields